Antwerp city guide: fantastic culture, art, beer and diamonds

 The Historic Centre (Centrum)

 This is the heart of Antwerp.
-Expect medieval architecture, bustling squares, and easy access to major attractions like the Cathedral of Our Lady and the Grote Markt.
+It’s full of medieval architecture, bustling squares, and easy access to major attractions like the Cathedral of Our Lady and the Grote Markt.

 It’s perfect for first-time visitors who want to be in the middle of the action.
-Accommodation here tends to be pricier.
-It can get quite crowded.
+The downsides are that accommodation tends to be pricier, and it can be quite busy and crowded.

 Het Zuid (South)